agoose77/phd-thesis/content/2100-nuclear-models.md

 The distinguishing feature of the Nilsson model with respect to the spherical shell model is an orientation of nucleon states with respect to the core.
 This is illustrated in {numref}`nilsson-model`, which depicts two nucleon orbits {math}`K_1` and {math}`K_2`.
 As illustrated for the rotor model in {numref}`rotor-frame`, the value {math}`K` corresponds to the projection of the the intrinsic angular momentum (in this case, the single-particle momentum) onto the symmetry axis of the core.

 Given the success of the SHO in the description of the single-particle basis of the spherical shell model, the spheroidal anisotropic (deformed) harmonic oscillator is well-motivated to establish these states in the deformed system.
 Unlike the _spherical_ oscillator, in which there is a singular frequency {math}`\omega` that determines the per-quanta energy in each axis, the anisotropic harmonic oscillator distinguishes the frequency by axis.
 In the event of an axially-symmetric rotor, there are two distinct frequencies.
-Given that solutions to deformed oscillator should map onto the spherical oscillator in the deformation-free limit, the anisotropic frequencies must preserve the nuclear volume: {math}`\omega_3\omega_\perp^2 = \omega_0^3`, where {math}`\omega_0` is the spherical oscillator frequency.
+Given that solutions to deformed oscillator should map onto the spherical oscillator in the deformation-free limit, the anisotropic frequencies must preserve the nuclear volume: {math}`\omega_3\omega_\perp^2 = \omega_0^3`, where {math}`\omega_0` is the spherical oscillator frequency, {math}`\omega_3` is the axial oscillator frequency, and {math}`\omega_\perp` is the perpendicular oscillator frequency.
 This yields the following relations
 :::{math}
 \omega_\perp &= \omega_0\exp(\frac{\epsilon}{3})